 USAID addresses gender equality in BiH through its democracy and governance and economic growth programs, and in close coordination with the other sections of the Embassy on a mission-wide Women, Peace and Security project.
 Some of our programs are described below.

 Women's Political Participation

-- The Trust-Understanding-Responsibility for the Future (PRO-Future) project helps victims of war and other trauma to heal, raise self-esteem and become leaders in reconciliation processes in their communities.
-The project provides training – on social justice, peace building, advocacy, etc. – for women through Associations of Parent-Student Councils.
-The new knowledge empowers these women to organize, initiate and engage in dialogue and advocacy campaigns to promote reconciliation in the community.
+- The Trust-Understanding-Responsibility for the Future (PRO-Future) project helps victims of war and other trauma to heal, raise self-esteem and become leaders in trust-building and reconciliation processes in their communities.
+The project provides them with training on social justice, peace building and advocacy, new knowledge that empowers them to organize, initiate and engage in dialogue and advocacy campaigns to promote reconciliation among various ethnic groups in the community.
 (Visit www.crs.org for details.)